Friday, May 3, 2019

 Pharaoh

-Faraon; drama, Poland / Uzbekistan, 1966; D: Jerzy Kawalerowicz, S: Jerzy Zelnik, Piotr Pawłowski, Emir Buczacki, Krystyna Mikołajewska, Wiesława Mazurkiewicz, Leszek Herdegen
+Faraon; historical drama, Poland / Uzbekistan, 1966; D: Jerzy Kawalerowicz, S: Jerzy Zelnik, Piotr Pawłowski, Emir Buczacki, Krystyna Mikołajewska, Wiesława Mazurkiewicz, Leszek Herdegen

 Ancient Egypt, 1100 BC.
 Two scarabs walk strangely in the sand, and the high priests interpret this as a divine sign that the Egyptian army should walk around an area.
 Consequently, they have to bury a canal to cross over it, causing a farmer to commit suicide.
 Prince Ramses XIII, who led the military exercise, is annoyed by the priests, led by Herhor, who control the country too much, even influencing and advising Ramses' father, the Pharaoh.
 Ramses wants to attack the Assyrians to get more money for Egypt's failing economy, but the priests press for a peace agreement.
 Dagon, a Phoenician merchant, designs a plan to persuade Ramses to attack the Assyrians, employing Phoenician Kama who becomes Ramses' mistress, replacing his wife, Sara, a Jew.
 When his father dies, Ramses becomes the new Pharaoh and plans to get rid of the priests.
 He incites people to attack their temple, containing the labyrinth with gold, but the priests use a Sun eclipse to feign the intervention of the gods, thereby dispersing the rebellion.
 Ramses is killed by his double, Lykon.